leviwilson/marshall-starke.org/employment.md

 <h4 id="openings">Current Openings</h4>

-The Marshall-Starke Development Center is accepting resumes for the position of Chief Executive Office
+The Marshall-Starke Development Center is accepting resumes for the position of:
+<h4 class="subheader">Chief Executive Office, C.E.O</h4>

 Resumes will be accepted through October 30th, 2015.